Medical Laboratory Technology Frequently Asked Questions

 MLT classes are generally held on Tuesdays and Thursdays, except for clinical rotations which can be Monday through Friday.
 Science support courses and general education requirements may be taken during the evenings, on weekends, or possibly through televised or online courses.
 Refer to the EFSC class schedules for availability during a specific term.

 Question 15: Must I take the courses in a certain sequence?

-All MLT courses are offered online (selected courses only) or face-to-face on the Cocoa Campus, Tuesdays and Thursdays.
+All MLT courses are offered either online or face-to-face on the Cocoa Campus, Tuesdays and Thursdays.
 The articulation sequence will offer semi-flexible options of 9-15 credits per term, depending on the articulation path taken.
 These courses must be completed with a grade of "C" or better in order to progress within the program.
 Course registration each semester is done through the MLT Program Director and Health Sciences Campus advisor.

 Question 16: What is the cost of the program?